jbasdf/justinball_old/client/html/posts/2007-12-07-configure-your-free-facebook-joyent-accelerator-for-capistrano.md

 </li>
 <li>
 Now for the exciting part:
-Run {% highlight ruby %}cap deploy:setup{% endhighlight %} inside of the root of your Rails project.
+Run <pre><code class="ruby">cap deploy:setup</pre></code> inside of the root of your Rails project.
 It should run successfully.
 If not I am very sorry.
 </li>
 <li>
 Then do this: